 The law in New Jersey gives a trustee a lot of authority over the administration of a trust.
 That can be either a good or bad thing depending on who it is that is acting as trustee.
-Your trust is much more than just a document that says which heirs get what percentage of your estate should you die.
-A trust details how and when heirs are to receive their inheritance, who is to take charge over investment(s) and any businesses affairs, and many additional issues important to your estate.
-Therefore, the choice you make to be the trustee for your living or testamentary trust is an important decision as part of your estate planning.
-That’s because it is your trustee who is legally responsible for carrying out all of the instructions and details that you mandate in the trust.
+Your trust is much more than just a document that specifies which heirs get what percentage of your trust estate when you die.
+A trust details how and when beneficiaries are to receive their distribution(s), who is to take charge over investment(s) and any ongoing businesses, and many additional issues important to your estate.
+Therefore, the choice you make to be the trustee for your trust is an important decision as part of your estate planning.
+That’s because it is your trustee who is legally responsible for carrying out all of the instructions and details that you set forth in the trust.
 Let’s discuss this subject now in greater depth.

-Understanding the Duties of Trustee Under N.J.
+Understanding the Duties of a Trustee Under N.J.
 Trust Law(s)

 Duties of a Trustee Under a New Jersey Trust

-While the powers of a trustee are considerable, as the creator of a trust you can determine the extent of the trustee’s powers in the trust agreement.
-A trustee must thoroughly understand the duties which accompany his or her status as the fiduciary of the trust assets.
-The duties of a trustee vary from state to state, but in New Jersey, a trustee’s duties include the following at a minimum:
+While the powers of a trustee can be considerable, you as the creator of a trust can determine in the trust agreement the extent of the trustee’s powers.
+A trustee must thoroughly understand the duties which accompany his or her status as the fiduciary of trust assets and income.
+The duties of a trustee vary from state to state, but in New Jersey, a trustee’s duties include the following, at a minimum:

 - The trustee has a duty to carry out the trust in accordance with the terms of the trust agreement.

 - The trustee has a duty not to delegate the trustee’s duties to another individual-any duty which calls on the trustee to exercise skill and judgment may not be delegated (e.g., investment responsibilities).
-However, this duty does not prohibit the trustee from hiring professional experts, legal counsel, accountants, for example, professional investment advisors to evaluate the suitability and nature of trust investments.
+However, this duty does not prohibit the trustee from hiring professionals including legal counsel, accountants, and professional investment advisors to evaluate the suitability and nature of trust investments.

-- The trustee has a duty to exercise a reasonable degree of skill and care that would be required if the trustee were dealing with his or her own assets.
+- The trustee has a duty to exercise a reasonable degree of skill and care as if the trustee were dealing with his or her own property and investments.

-- The trustee has a duty to segregate the trust property.
+- The trustee has a duty to segregate trust property.
 A trustee is required to keep trust property separate from the trustee’s own property.
-If a trustee co-mingles his or her own property with the trust property, the trustee is liable for any losses resulting from the co-mingling.
+If a trustee co-mingles trust funds with his or her own property, the trustee is liable for any losses resulting from the co-mingling.

 - The trustee has a duty to make the trust property productive and increase its value.
-The standards normally used to make the property productive are controlled by a “prudent person” investment rule are decisions and actions in which the trustee may acquire, invest, reinvest, exchange, sell, and manage trust property in the same manner in which people of ordinary, reasonable, and prudent standards would manage it.
+The standards normally used to make the property productive are controlled by what is called the “prudent person” rule.
+This rule defines the decisions, and the trustee may take to acquire, invest, reinvest, exchange, sell, and manage trust property in a manner that people of ordinary and reasonable prudence would undertake.

-- The trustee has the duty to treat all beneficiaries fairly and impartially.
-If a trustee has the duty to distribute income according to the trustee’s discretion, the trustee’s decision will be sustained if made in good faith.
-The trustee must avoid behavior which favors one beneficiary over another.
-If one beneficiary is favored over another, and the trustee cannot show good faith and good cause for the different treatment, the trustee may be accountable for a basis that can be proven by a beneficiary whose interests were injured.
+- The trustee has a duty to treat all trust beneficiaries fairly and impartially.
+If a trustee has the duty to distribute income according to the trustee’s discretion, the trustee’s decision is to be made in good faith.
+A trustee must avoid behavior which favors one beneficiary over another.
+If one beneficiary is favored over another, and the trustee cannot show good cause for the different treatment, the trustee may be accountable to a beneficiary whose interests were financially injured.